 They serve different purposes.
 A will takes effect on death, while a trust operates during life and enables flexible distributions, making it complementary, not a substitute.

 Yes.
 Distributions to minors under 18 attract penalty tax rates.
 Families often limit income to adult beneficiaries or use education-specific arrangements.
+Another key consideration is the impact on pension entitlements for beneficiaries, as certain distributions may affect eligibility for government benefits.

 A family income trust remains one of the most strategic legal structures for Australian families seeking wealth management, tax planning, and intergenerational control.
 However, these trusts require precise legal structuring and disciplined compliance.